Return to Index

 image

-Keep in mind that Author's Note influence is extremely strong.
+Keep in mind that Author's Note influence is very intense.
 It is strongly recommended to leave it empty unless you are using it for a specific purpose, after which it should be cleared.
-Leaving elements in the Author's Note can degrade generation quality.
+Leaving elements in the Author's Note can degrade text quality.

 Lorebook